GulleDK11/rflhub/readme.md

 	-- MobileOpenButtonText = "UI", -- if there is no image, this label is shown -- MobileOpenButtonSize = 44, -- side length in px, clamped 36–56
 	-- MobileOpenButtonCorner = 10, -- corner radius px (also Theme.Tokens.Window.MobileOpenButtonCorner)
-	-- MobileOpenButtonMargin = 14, -- inset from screen edges when clamping / initial top-right
+	-- MobileOpenButtonMargin = 14, -- inset from screen edges when clamping / below top inset
 	-- MobileOpenButtonDisplayOrder = 700, -- optional Z-order vs other ScreenGuis
-	-- MobileOpenButtonDraggable = false, -- if false: fixed top-right, tap uses Activated only -- MobileOpenButtonTapThreshold = 18, -- px: max movement to count as tap (not drag) })
+	-- MobileOpenButtonDraggable = false, -- if false: fixed top-center, tap uses Activated only -- MobileOpenButtonTapThreshold = 18, -- px: max movement to count as tap (not drag) })
 ```